 Even though I graduated valedictorian at Wheeler High School, I am in no way defined solely by academics.
 I enjoy running and playing sports in my free time, as well as hanging out with friends.
 My secret to my success is the balance I maintain between focusing on school and focusing on other, more entertaining aspects.
 I hope I get the opportunity to help you in your academic endeavors!

-Georgia Institute of Technology-Main Campus - Current Undergrad, Computer science
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Current Undergrad, Computer Science

 ACT Composite: 34